alex-sokolov2011/quick-repo-folder-copy/README.md

     ./install.sh
     ```

     The script will make the Python script executable and create a symlink for global access to the script.
-Ensure you have the required libraries installed by running:
+Ensure you have the required libraries in requirements.txt installed (e.g., using pip install -r requirements.txt, conda conda install --file requirements.txt, or pipenv install -r requirements.txt).

 ## Usage